Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

   - Periodic transmission will only work with a valid GPS fix and an GPS age below 2 seconds

 ## Changelog

+  - 12.03.2020
+    - Fix OTAA join, caused by Duty Cycle limitation
+    - Improve status information
+    - Add the possability to use the tester without M5GO Base and/or GPS module.

   - 09.03.2020
     - Add LowPower mode for LoRaWAN module